dwblair/lora-endpoint-server/README.md

 Every time that this script is run, it should add another entry to the database.

-## Configuration of ChirpStack Applications
+## Configuration of ChirpStack Application

-Navigate to Applications, and select 'app' ...
+1. Navigate to Applications, and select 'app' ...

 <img src="./imgs/chirp1.png">

-Now click on the 'INTEGRATIONS' tab ..
+2. Now click on the 'INTEGRATIONS' tab ..

 <img src="./imgs/chirp2.png">

-Now click on 'HTTP' ...
+2. Now click on 'HTTP' ...

 <img src="./imgs/chirp3.png">

-Now insert the the URL of your running NodeJS server:
+Now insert the the URL of your running NodeJS server ...

 <img src="./imgs/chirp4.png">

+... and make sure to click on "UPDATE INTEGRATION" at the bottom of that page.